Igalia/wpewebkit.org/about/faq.md

 ## What's the status regarding WebRTC?

-As of end of 2020 the facts are:
+As of March 2022 the facts are:

 1. [WPEWebKit upstream has support for WebRTC](https://blogs.gnome.org/tsaunier/2018/07/31/webkitgtk-and-wpe-gains-webrtc-support-back/), by relying on [LibWebRTC](https://webrtc.googlesource.com/src/).
 2. LibWebRTC is bundled as third-party library in WebKit's upstream repository.